Bamise-Adebobola/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 THe fifth script would print the environmental variables THe sixth script would print all local & environmental variables and their functions THe seventh script would create a local variable
+The eighth script would create a global variable